nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 This document focuses on presenting a structured approach to leverage the existing technical standards alongside the eIDAS 2.0 trust infrastructure.
 The goal is not only to develop and standardize a solution for Strong Customer Authentication (SCA) and electronic payments utilizing the European Identity Wallet but also to integrate payments with other forms of attestations as referenced in ARF, section A.2.3.20 Topic 20[^arf_annex2].
 By doing so, it seeks to unlock the vast potential of the eIDAS ecosystem, enabling seamless interoperability, enhanced trust, and innovative use cases that extend beyond traditional payment processes.

+## Terminology

+This document defines the following terms:

+- **ASPSP**: Account Servicing Payment Service Provider managing payment accounts of the holder.
+- **TPP**: Third Party Payment Service Provider or Merchant requesting and processing payments.
+- **PSP**: Payment Service Provider.
+Depending on the context, both ASPSP and TPP can be  referred to as payment service provider.
+- **A2Pay**: SD-JWT VC credential / attestation issued by an ASPSP to a holder referencing an account for payments.
+- **P2Pay**: Presentation of the A2Pay SD-JWT VC credential that is used to authorize a payment.

 ## Registration
 Before the wallet can be used to authorize payments, a registration process must be completed.
-The registration process, which typically occurs as a one-time setup, establishes a link between the user’s wallet instance and their Payment Service Provider (PSP) responsible for managing the payment account.
-This process is crucial as it allows the PSP to authenticate the wallet and verify its legitimacy, thereby establishing a secure and trusted relationship between the two entities.
+The registration process, which typically occurs as a one-time setup, establishes a link between the user’s wallet instance and their Account Servicing Payment Service Provider (ASPSP) responsible for managing the payment account.
+This process is crucial as it allows the ASPSP to authenticate the wallet and verify its legitimacy, thereby establishing a secure and trusted relationship between the two entities.
 The details of this verification process and the mechanisms for building this trust are further outlined in the Architecture Reference Framework (ARF), Section 6.6.2[^arf].

-During the registration process, the Payment Service Provider (PSP), also referred to as the issuer, issues dedicated Electronic Attestations of Attributes (EAA) required to facilitate payments and SCA (called Attestation to Pay or A2Pay hereafter) to the wallet.
+During the registration process, the ASPSP, also referred to as the issuer, issues dedicated Electronic Attestations of Attributes (EAA) required to facilitate payments and SCA (called Attestation to Pay or A2Pay hereafter) to the wallet.
 This is achieved using the OpenID4VCI protocol [^openid4vci] in accordance with the OpenID4VC High Assurance Interoperability Profile (HAIP) with SD-JWT VC (Selective Disclosure JSON Web Token Verifiable Credential) [^openid4vc_hip].
 OpenID4VCI enables the issuer to issue the A2Pay within an authenticated and authorized context.
 While the exact method of establishing this context is determined by the issuer and is outside the scope of this document, it can be achieved through mechanisms such as:

 * Login credentials (e.g., Online Banking credentials),
 * One-Time Passwords (OTPs),
 * Two-Factor Authentication (2FA) apps, including proprietary banking applications.

 As outlined in ARF sections 6.6.6.3 and 6.6.3.7 [^arf] as well as Annex 2, Section A.2.3.9 Topic 9 [^arf_annex2], the issued A2Pay is cryptographically tied to a private key safeguarded by the wallet’s Secure Cryptographic Applications (WSCA) and Secure Cryptographic Devices (WSCD).
-During the credential issuance process, the corresponding public key is securely transmitted to the PSP, which must store it along with the holder’s account details.
+During the credential issuance process, the corresponding public key is securely transmitted to the ASPSP, which must store it along with the holder’s account details.
 This public key is essential for verifying payment transactions that the wallet holder authorizes or digitally signs using their private key.

 The private key serves as the primary element for implementing Strong Customer Authentication (SCA) within the wallet.
 Its security is based on the following assumptions: